8 critical design aspects for better public restrooms

 #4 Ventilation

-Ventilation has an enormous influence on the perceived comfort and hygiene.
-Proper ventilation is extremely effective at controlling heat and humidity — the presence of which vastly accelerates the growth of mould and odour-generating bacteria.
+Ventilation has significant impact on comfort and hygiene.
+Proper ventilation is extremely effective at controlling heat and humidity — the presence of which vastly accelerates the growth of mould and odour-generating bacteria – as well as ensuring a comfortable temperature for users.

 Fully enclosed brick and masonry toilet blocks are especially prone to odour-build-up.
 And once they become dank, stuffy and smelly there’s nowhere for those odours to escape.
-This demands more frequent cleaning, increasing long-term operational costs.
+This demands more frequent cleaning, increasing long-term operational costs, and degrading user experience over time.

 #5 Surfaces